Algebraic Varieties and Automorphic Functions: Products of Varieties

 There is a more general form of weakly special subvarieties called \emph{totally geodesic subvarieties} of $\Omega$, which we will be using.
-Here we diverge from the terminology used by Ullmo and Yafaev in \cite{Ull18}.
+The definition of totally geodesic subvarieties using geodesics would be too much of a detour for us, so instead the reader may regard Proposition \ref{prop:geodesics} as their definition.
+We remark that we will diverge from the terminology used by Ullmo and Yafaev in \cite{Ull18} when referring to subvarieties of $\Omega$.
 What they refer to as weakly special subvarieties, we follow the terminology of \cite{Moo98} and call them totally geodesic.
-We reserve the notion of weakly special subvarieties for totally geodesic ones that are bi-algebraic.
+We reserve the notion of weakly special subvarieties for totally geodesic subvarieties that are bi-algebraic.
+Interested readers can also see \cite[Definition 2.2.1]{Str06}.